 Addressing Pool Skimmer Blockages

-If you have tried all of the above and you still cannot improve the skimmer suction, then you may well have a blockage in the line from the skimmer to the pump, or your filter may be dirty and blocked (if it is a cartridge filter).
+If you have tried all of the above and still cannot improve the skimmer suction, you may have a blockage in the line from the skimmer to the pump, or your filter may be dirty and blocked (if it is a cartridge filter).

 Pool skimmer blockages can drastically affect the suction and overall performance of your pool’s filtration system.